mredenti/ModernCMake/slides/episodes/basic_steps.md

 $ cmake --help-command project
 ```

-## ATTENTION

-at some point you should fully explain the CMake workflow

 ## CMAKE: A BUILD SYSTEM GENERATOR

 CMake is a generator: it generates native build systems files